awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 COPY table_name [ column_list ] FROM data_source CREDENTIALS access_credentials [options]
 ```

-To execute a COPY command, you provide the following values\.
+To run a COPY command, you provide the following values\.
 <a name="tutorial-loading-syntax-table-name"></a>
 **Table name**
 The target table for the COPY command\.
 The table must already exist in the database\.
 The table can be temporary or persistent\.
 The COPY command appends the new input data to any existing rows in the table\.